Learning Action Conditions from Instructional Manuals for Instruction Understanding

 \mypar{Precondition} concerns the \textit{prerequisites} to be met for an actionable to be executable, which can be a status, a condition, and/or another prior actionable (blue colored phrases in~\figref{fig:term}).
 It is worth noting that humans can omit explicitly writing out certain condition statements because of their triviality as long as the actions inducing them are mentioned (\eg \underline{heat the pan} $\rightarrow$ \underline{pan is heated}, the latter can often be omitted).
-We thus generalize the conventional formulation of precondition used in planning languages such as STRIPS~\cite{fikes1971strips}, \ie sets of statements evaluated to true/false, to a phrase that is either a passive condition statement or an \textit{actionable that induces} the prerequisite conditions, as inspired by~\cite{linden1994generating}.
+We thus generalize the conventional precondition formulation, \ie sets of statements evaluated to true/false~\cite{fikes1971strips}, to a phrase that is either a passive condition statement or an \textit{actionable that induces} the prerequisite conditions, as inspired by~\citet{linden1994generating}.

 \mypar{Postcondition} is defined as the outcome caused by the execution of an actionable, which often involves status changes of certain objects (or the actor itself) or certain effects emerged to the surroundings or world state (green colored phrases in~\figref{fig:term}).